davicx/development/career/python/README.md

 ### Project Setup and Modules
 * The project requires [Python](https://www.python.org/) 3.4 or above
-* It also uses [Pandas](https://pypi.org/project/pandas/#installation-from-sources)to work with our data and csv files
+* It also uses [Pandas](https://pypi.org/project/pandas/#installation-from-sources) to work with our data and csv files
 * This project was built on a mac please reach out with any windows specific questions.

 ### Installation and Running
-STEP 1: Python
+STEP 1: Check Python Installation
 From your terminal check that you have Python by running `python -V`
 You should see a message like Python 3.9.6